songchaow/proposal-of-plugin-manager/Design and Implementation.md

 In short, two main facilities are covered:

 - (Part I) Automatically install and manage plugin packages from [MuseScore plugin repository](https://musescore.org/en/plugins).
-- (Part II) Traditional facilities for local installed plugins(some of those plugins may be not published online).
+- (Part II) Traditional facilities and improvements for local installed plugins(some of those plugins may be not published online).

 > Here I refer to the stuff you download from the plugin repository as a "**plugin package**".
 >